-3 MS. CHRISTA BIG CANOE: Is it okay if I ask you guys a few questions before we actually -- I know --4 thank you, by the way, for sharing, the family members.
-5 6 Thanks, Lance.
-And, actually, your auntie 7 just touched on a good point that we had a brief conversation on.
-A couple good points, but one of the 8 9 things, you know, when your auntie talked about the fact that without a mother there were some things you didn't 10 have.
-And, Reg touched on a good point, too, that your 11 12 grandparents did the best they could in the circumstances.
+3 MS. CHRISTA BIG CANOE: Is it okay if I ask 4 you guys a few questions before we actually -- I know -5 thank you, by the way, for sharing, the family members.

+6 Thanks, Lance.
+And, actually, your auntie 7 just touched on a good point that we had a brief 8 conversation on.
+A couple good points, but one of the 9 things, you know, when your auntie talked about the fact 10 that without a mother there were some things you didn't 11 have.
+And, Reg touched on a good point, too, that your 12 grandparents did the best they could in the circumstances.

 But, I understand when you guys were growing 13 up, you grew up in a good way.
 You know, you were in a 14 15 house.
 Can you tell us a little bit about that life?
 Because it was rich in some ways.
-But, in terms of what 16 17 you guys had access to or what you didn't have access to?
-Were there some poverty issues?
+But, in terms of what 16 you guys had access to or what you didn't have access to?
+17 Were there some poverty issues?
 And, it wasn't -- I don't 18 mean wealth of, like, the money kind, because it seems to 19 me there was an abundance of that in your family.
-20 There 21 was a wealth of culture and love, and stuff, but can you tell us a little bit about what it was like once your 22 mother was gone, the issues of clothing, of feeding, of 23 had when my mother had gone was, what am I going to do now?
-1 Where am I going to turn?
-Who am I going to talk to?
-How 2 3 do I deal with this?
-My grandparents were the ones who 4 tried to speak to us as best as they could, to make us understand the loss that we had gone through.
-Back then, 5 6 we weren't allowed to go to the funerals; we weren't allowed to view the body.
-So, we were restricted to so 7 much that we had access to.
-8
+20 There was a wealth of culture and love, and stuff, but can you 21 22 tell us a little bit about what it was like once your mother was gone, the issues of clothing, of feeding, of 23 24 opportunity?